 Learn more about why you should entrust HSS with your care.

 Founded in 1863, Hospital for Special Surgery is the nation’s oldest orthopedic hospital.
 More than 25,000 surgical procedures are performed annually.
 HSS performs more hip surgeries and more knee replacements than any other hospital in the nation.
-Every HSS surgeon who specializes in joint replacement performs more than 320 operations every year.
-Compare this to the fact that, nationwide, 5 out of 6 hip replacements are done by surgeons who perform fewer than 50 per year.
+HSS surgeons who specialize in joint replacement perform, on average, 365 of these operations every year.
 Compare our volumes to other hospitals.

 Hospital for Special Surgery was the first hospital in New York City to receive the Magnet Award for Nursing Excellence and the first Hospital in the State of New York to be re-designated with Nursing’s highest honor.